 The bedroom should be cool, dark, and noiseless.
-Choose the coolest room in the home as the bedroom and, if possible, cool the room by opening the window.
-The body needs to cool down to get into rest mode.
-In a cool room, blood flows to your skin to keep it warm.
-As the blood flows away from the core of the body, the body temperature drops and you will fall asleep more easily.34
+Choose the coolest room in the home as the bedroom and, if possible, cool the room down by opening the window.
+The body needs to cool down in order to enter into rest mode.
+During the night, the target value for the core body temperature decreases.
+When the actual value is higher than that, more blood flows through the skin to release heat.
+Therefore, a cool temperature is important to help you fall asleep and sleep through the night.33